fsharp/fsharp.org/webstacks/index.md

 As a functional-first language, F# provides a number of advantages when used to build web stacks.
 Several of these include:

- * Commonalities between the functional nature of both JavaScript and F# reduce the context switching that is associated with the disparate programming paradigms that are often used between server and client-side development.
+ * Commonalities between the functional nature of both JavaScript and F#.
+This reduces the context switching that is associated with the disparate programming paradigms that are often used between server and client-side development.
  * F# provides a syntax that is concise yet readable.
 This not only allows faster development